-SWPPP Modification History

-Date Revision

-Date 2021

-sampling requirements identified in the MSGP.
+SWPPP Modification History Date Revision 2021 Table of Contents - The SWPPP was reorganized to reduce duplicative text and enhance usability.
+Sections were combined including 3 and 4; 8 and 9; and 12, 13 and 14.
+Section numbers were updated to be sequential following the reorganization.
+Section 1 was updated to provide clarity on applicability, describe the reorganized SWPPP structure and provide an accurate description of the stormwater program.
+Section 2 was updated to differentiate between co-permittee and non-co-permittee facilities and to include applicable roles and responsibilities.
+Section 3 was updated to include a complete description of the site and provide clarification on requirements of site maps.
+Section 4 was updated to reflect current site conditions.
+Targeted pollutants and general descriptions of control measures were removed from the text to avoid duplication with the Control Measures now included in Appendix A. 6.
+Section 5 was condensed to remove redundant text.
+7. Section 6 was updated to describe the process for evaluating non-stormwater discharges.
+The sub-section for Corrective Actions was moved to the Reporting section for usability as this requirement applies to multiple situations.
+Section 7 was updated to reflect current site conditions including the addition of structural control measures.
+Training descriptions were updated to match Aviation's process and the MSGP requirements.
+Section 8 was updated to clearly distinguish requirements for inspections.
+A subsection was added for monthly self-inspections and monthly deicing inspections for those that deice, as guidance for PPT members.
+10. Section 9 was updated to reflect Aviation's current processes and to identify non-applicability to specific sampling requirements identified in the MSGP.
 11. Section 10 was updated to include requirements for reporting in one section and incorporate Aviation's rules and regulations reporting.
 12. Section 11 was updated to include requirements related to administration of the SWPPP in one location.
-The revision history table was moved to the appendices to allow for easier updates.

-13. Figures a.
-Figure 5 was removed as it was not a requirement of the MSGP.
-14. Appendices a.
-Appendices were rearranged such that control measures were first and the remaining appendices are ordered as they appear in the SWPPP.
+The revision history table was moved to the appendices to allow for easier updates.13.
+Figures a.
+Figure 5 was removed as it was not a requirement of the MSGP.14.
+Appendices Appendices were rearranged such that control measures were first and the remaining appendices are ordered as they appear in the SWPPP.
 The MSGP file was removed from the appendices and incorporated as a link to the online file. b.
 Appendix A - Control Measures was updated to reflect current Aviation processes and provide greater clarity and guidance to PPT members. c.
 Appendix I - SPCC Annual Review Form was added as a new appendix. d.
 Appendix K - Self-inspection Form was added as a new appendix.
-The form was revised to include deicing inspection criteria for those that deice. e.
+The form was revised to include deicing inspection criteria for those that deice.
+2022 e.
 Appendix N - Corrective Action Template was updated to include the revised form. f.
 Appendix Q - Revision History was added as a new appendix and updated with revisions.
+No updates were made to the SWRRR.
 2022 No updates were made to the SWPPP.